April 14, 2013

 March 8, 2012

 “Falling” is the exhibition catalog for visual artist Clara Lieu’s series of fifty self-portraits.
-The work represents the artist’s personal experience with depression and anxiety.
+The work represents the artist’s personal experience with depression.
 An essay by Andrew Raftery, an engraver and Professor of Printmaking at the Rhode Island School of Design is included.
 Paperback, 110 pages.

 Purchase the book on Lulu Marketplace